ajo01/canvasToPDF/npm/package/README.md

 ## Usage

-To use the CanvasToPDF package, you will have to have a webpack environment prepared.

 CanvasToPDF currently only supports client-side usage.
 You can use CanvasToPDF by creating an index.js file with code similar to the one below.

 Sample Code for Using CanvasToPDF